Phase 2: Environment

 - Fostering positive ecological outcomes, such as biodiversity and ecosystem restoration

-The full scope document of the environment phase of the ITP can be found here:
+View the full scope document of the environment phase of the ITP: